tanu4419/Crime_Against_Women_2001-2014-India-/README.md

 ![Screenshot 2024-10-16 100945](https://github.com/user-attachments/assets/6b01aed2-ce87-4eb5-bbf8-2022c91f0772)

+Madhya Pradesh, Rajasthan, and Uttar Pradesh consistently ranked among the top states with the highest number of reported rape cases in India between 2001 and 2014.
+Maharashtra also frequently appeared in the top 10.
+However, it's important to note that this analysis is limited to the reported cases.
+There may be unreported cases due to various factors, such as fear, stigma, and lack of trust in the legal system.
+Further analysis is necessary to understand the underlying causes of high rape rates in these states and to develop effective strategies for prevention and response.

 ## 2. Create a Dataset containing the 10 highest reported deaths caused by Dowry cases in India, in the span of years 2001-2014.
 - Top 10 Highest Dowry Deaths Cases
 ```mysql